ipfs/community/js-project-guidelines.md

 Guidelines for JavaScript projects
 =================================

-In any guidelines document, it is important to emphasize that these are mostly our shared consensus on protocol and etiquette from what we've built so far.
-Every single item that is presented here comes from a lot of experimentation.
-However, that doesn't mean that there isn't a better way.
-This is simply what we found to work best for us.
+These guidelines reflect our shared consensus on protocol and etiquette from what we've built so far.
+Every single item that is presented here is the result of lots of experimentation.
+However, that doesn't mean that there isn't a better way to do things.
+What we have below is simply what we've found to work best for us.
 In this document you will find notes about:

 - Project structure.
 - Code style.